Last updated on June 15, 2021

-In case you want to save some money, it is not worth to pay a premium for colourless round diamonds.
+If you want to save some money, it is not worth paying a premium for colourless round diamonds.
 In most cases, near-colourless stones graded H, I or J will look the same to the untrained eye.

 Of course, diamonds with FL (Flawless) or IF (Internally Flawless) clarity grade look impeccable, but they are also expensive.

-In case you don’t need a perfect stone, you may take a look at diamonds in VS (Very Slightly Included) or SI (Slightly Included) range since these stones will look eye clean from an average viewing distance.
+If you do not need a perfect stone, you may take a look at diamonds in VS (Very Slightly Included) or SI (Slightly Included) range since these stones will look eye clean from an average viewing distance.

-The cut quality is a crucial factor as the way a diamond is cut and polished effects on how it will reflect light and how much brilliance and sparkle it will show.
+The cut quality is a crucial factor, as the way a diamond is cut and polished affects how it will reflect light and how much brilliance and sparkle it will show.

 Solitaire engagement ring styles vary depending on the shape of the diamond.
 While the round diamond is the most popular choice, there is a variety of cuts/shapes for every taste.

 For example, the princess cut is the second most popular style for a solitaire ring due to its modern look.
-Step-cut diamonds such as emerald and Asscher are perfect for those who want to emphasize the clarity of their stone; whereas the oval and marquise are sophisticated shapes for romantic individuals.
+Step-cut diamonds such as emerald and Asscher are perfect for those who want to emphasize the clarity of their stone, while the oval and marquise are sophisticated shapes for romantic individuals.